XVIII - The Moon

 A girl with kaleidoscope eyes... didn't her mum lull her to sleep with a song about that?

-But soon the heat dries up all the moisture that has soaked up her dress, and Auranna, beginning to feel drowsy once more, stretches out a hand in haste to the nearest flower, lest in a little while she should be no more than a part of the dream.
+But soon the heat dries up all the moisture that has soaked up her dress, and Auranna, beginning to feel drowsy once more, stretches out a left hand in haste to the nearest flower, lest in a little while she should be no more than a part of the dream.
 "Starlight...
 Honeymoon...
 Therapy...
 Kiss!" she exclaims, crushing her fingers upon the stem.

 The whole bough crackles and springs away at her touch, screaming and spouting fire; a noise like thunder or cannon fills all the air.
 Every rose in the garden turns and spits flame at where she stands.
 But her face and her hands are not blistered with the heat.
 Not even first-degree burns, like when she's red as a lobster thermidor from being too long in the sun in the middle of the day.